The Best Indoor Drones of 2020 – a Companion Guide to all the Best Models

 Flying a drone indoors is a often a good option – you may not want the hassle of driving to somewhere you are permitted to fly, it may be too windy, it may be too hot (or cold!), or you may only have a few minutes to spare.

 In addition to the above, flying drones indoors is fun!
 You can set up obstacles and courses to fly or race around, or simply fly around your furniture and kitchen if you want!
 Check out this video to see what we mean:

-Because you don’t need long range, and GPS doesn’t work well indoors, drones which are good for indoor use are much cheaper to buy.
+Because you don’t need long-range, and GPS doesn’t work well indoors, drones that are good for indoor use are much cheaper to buy.

 Drones for use indoors, need to be small and light enough not to break and damage objects, and be maneuverable enough to avoid obstacles.

 Drones that meet these criteria are unlikely to be heavy enough to fly in moderate wind, have a high quality camera, or have a long range, so are not the best choice for flying outside.
 As a result, such drones are usually low in price – great news for indoor flyers!

 Range – usually an important consideration when buying an outdoor drone, but not when buying an indoor drone – unless you live in a gigantic mansion maybe!

 Propeller guards – are essential for flying indoors as to not damage property, people, or the prop’s themselves.
 Some drones have ducted propellers, which are even better at not causing damage.

 Flight time/battery time – typically, the drones we recommend for indoor use have a battery time of around 10 minutes or less, so we always recommend buying spare batteries to extend your flying sessions.